 Desert Botanical Garden

 Ken is The Dr. William Huizingh Executive Director at the Desert Botanical Garden in Phoenix.
 Over the course of a thirty-five year career, Ken has worked at zoos, science museums, and botanic gardens, and as a private consultant focused on strategic planning for small non-profits and entrepreneurial companies.
 He came to the Desert Botanical Garden in 2001 after serving as the Executive Director of the Science Museum of Western Virginia for eight years.
 In addition to his CEO level positions, he also served as the Director of Development and Marketing at the Baltimore Zoo.
-Ken is currently wrapping up his term as president of the American Public Gardens Association.
-Ken holds a B.S. in Biology, a M.S. in Education, and a MBA from the Darden Graduate School at the University of Virginia.
+Ken is a former board president of the American Public Gardens Association.
+He holds a B.S. in Biology, a M.S. in Education, and a MBA from the Darden Graduate School at the University of Virginia.

 Commission term: 2016-2020